wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams_1-0.md

 ## PropertyOverrides

-PropertyOverrides provide a way to override interpolation behavior and unit of measure for individual SdsType properties for a specific stream.
+PropertyOverrides are used to override interpolation behavior and unit of measure for individual SdsType Properties for a specific SdsStream.

 The ``SdsStreamPropertyOverride`` object has the following structure: